mkirwa/Learning/README.md

 kubectl desribe pod myapp-pod
                 # Gives information specific to that pod

+kubectl get pods
+                # shows the number of pods running

 kubectl get pods -o wide
-                # provides additional information such as the node where the pod is running
+                # provides additional information such as the node where
-                # and the ip address
+                # the pod is running and the ip address

 kubectl version --client
                 # How to get the version of kubernetes that is running

 kubectl get nodes -o wide
                 # How to get the OS version that kubernetes is running on

+kubectl run nginx --image=nginx
+                # Create a new pod with the nginx image.

+kubectl get pods -o wide
+                # tells you the node that runs the pods

+kubectl describe pod webapp
+                # How many containers are part of the pod webapp?

+kubectl apply -f redis.yaml
+                # how to run a pod after creating a yaml file

 ```